misakey/frontend/plugin/README.md

 #### Production build

+To generate the zip files for publishing on store with docker and make (output: `build_plugin`):
+- `make build-plugin`

+To generate a clean zip of the source_code for reviewers of firefox addons store: (output: `build_plugin/source_code.zip`)
+- `make zip-plugin-source-code`

+To generate an output folder for the web extension use:
+- `yarn install && yarn --cwd plugin install && yarn build-plugin`

+To use different env files, use:
+- `PLUGIN_ENV=preproduction make build-plugin` or `PLUGIN_ENV=preproduction yarn build-plugin`
+- Values supported: `production`, `preproduction`, `development`
+-  Default value: `production`

+To add a version in the zip output name, add `VERSION=<version>`

+To generate a build only for Firefox, use:
+- `TARGET_BROWSER=firefox make build-plugin`
+  OR
+- `yarn install && yarn install --cwd plugin && yarn build-plugin-firefox`

+  To generate a build only for Chrome, use:
+- `TARGET_BROWSER=chrome make build-plugin`
+  OR
+- `yarn install && yarn install --cwd plugin && yarn build-plugin-chrome`

+##### How does it work ?

-As `react-scripts` don't enable to easily configure output build directory, we generate the production folder dist for the extension with a Dockerfile :
+As `react-scripts` doesn't allow to easily configure output build directory, we generate the production folder dist for the extension with a Dockerfile :

 - First, from src folder in `plugin/` it build the bundles for background.js and content-script.js and put them in a `/build/prod` folder
 - Then it generate the output `build` for `app-front` in a `/tmp` folder with specific ENV values: